Brian Mueller

 Brian E. Mueller is an American academic and university administrator.
 He is the current president of Grand Canyon University and CEO of Grand Canyon Education.
 Mueller has been the President of the university since July 1, 2008, and a director since March 2009.
-Mueller is also notably the CEO of the for-profit publicly traded Grand Canyon Education Inc that provides services to GCU.
+Mueller is also the CEO of the for-profit publicly traded Grand Canyon Education Inc that provides services to GCU.

 Prior to taking the reins of Grand Canyon University, Mueller was the president and a director of Apollo Education Group, the parent company of the University of Phoenix.
 Mueller also held executive positions with the University of Phoenix Online including CEO, chief operating officer, and senior vice president.
 While in a leadership position, enrollment at the University of Phoenix grew from 3,500 to 340,000.

-Mueller graduated from Concordia University with a bachelor's degree in secondary education and a master's degree in education.

 Personal

 Mueller grew up in a middle-class family in Wisconsin with seven siblings.

-Mueller married his wife, Paula, who is often by his side at university events such as concerts and basketball games.
-The couple has four sons; the two older attended Arizona State University and the youngest attended Grand Canyon.

-Mueller enjoys golf and has been golfing with his children since they were three.
+Mueller graduated from Concordia University with a bachelor's degree in secondary education and a master's degree in education.